Girls Who Invest

-Reporting to the CEO, the Head of Programs will provide strategic direction, educational content creation, and organizational expertise around scholar and alumni programming.
-Specifically, they oversee all on-campus, online, and year-round educational programming for GWI scholars and alumni.
-A key component of success is the ability to work in tandem with external academic partners and the internal GWI team to drive steady growth of the programs while ensuring quality of content and educational experience.
+Reporting to the CEO, the Head of Programs will provide strategic direction, educational content creation, organizational expertise and innovative program growth around scholar and alumni programming.
+Specifically, they oversee all current and future on-campus, online, and year-round educational programming for GWI scholars and alumni.
+A key component of success is the ability to work in tandem with external academic partners and the internal GWI team to drive steady growth of these and any new programs while ensuring quality of content and educational experience.

 Primary responsibilities include:

 Strategy and Execution

 - Lead, create, and drive a robust business model and strategy for GWI’s educational programs, ensuring current program excellence and new program development to support GWI’s vision for 30% of the world’s investable capital to be managed by women by 2030.

 - Assess, recommend, and secure approval for options for programmatic growth including international expansion (post COVID).
 With approval, develop and roll out a multi-year implementation plan.

 - Oversee, manage, and execute flawless delivery of GWI’s Summer Intensive and Online Intensive programs ensuring that program content advances the scholars’ skillsets and is aligned with industry needs:

 - In concert with Recruiting and Admissions, regularly assess program alignment with the needs of accepted students.

 - Maintain an established curriculum for scholars from both finance and non-finance backgrounds in close collaboration with the University of Pennsylvania, University of Notre Dame, UCLA, and other future academic partners.
 Adjust, as needed, based on scholar and partner feedback and evaluation data.

 - Spearhead and manage the educational programming, on-campus experience, curriculum calendar, and scholar community.
 Work with the Partnerships team and academic partners to place appropriate speakers.